Spatial localization and pattern formation in discrete optomechanical cavities and arrays: Conclusions

 \section{Conclusions}

-In this paper we have proposed an architecture for an optomechanical cavity that allows for the generation of dissipative structures.
-The device consists in an optomechanical cavity with an oscillating end-mirror consisting of an array of weakly-coupled micro-mirrors.
-This configuration fulfils the basic requirement necessary for optomechanical dissipative structures: the existence of a homogeneous mechanical transverse mode \cite{Ruiz15}.
-This proposal offers then an alternative to our previous one \cite{Ruiz15} that consisted in mounting a flexible mirror on a large aspect ratio frame (with dimensions $L_{x}\gg L_{y}$).
+In this paper we have proposed an architecture for an OM cavity that allows for the generation of dissipative structures.
+The device consists of an OM cavity with an oscillating end-mirror formed by an array of weakly-coupled micro-mirrors.
+This configuration fulfils the basic requirement necessary for OM dissipative structures: the existence of a homogeneous mechanical transverse mode~\cite{Ruiz15}.
+This proposal offers then an alternative to our previous one~\cite{Ruiz15} that consisted in mounting a flexible mirror on a large aspect ratio frame (with dimensions $L_{x}\gg L_{y}$).

-The model we are proposing coincides mathematically with that studied in Ref. \cite {Ruiz15} in the limit of large density of micro-mirrors, making all its analytical and numerical results applicable in such limit.
+The model we are proposing coincides mathematically with that studied in~\cite{Ruiz15} in the limit of large density of micro-mirrors, making all its analytical and numerical results applicable in such limit.
 We have numerically shown that this is also the case, more qualitatively, when the number of micro-mirrors is not very large, and have found that with a relatively small number of elements there exist solutions reminiscent of the continuous-case cavity solitons.
-More concretely, we have found that a discrete model consisting in $N\approx 20$ micro-mirrors with size $a\approx 4l_{\mathrm{c}}$ is enough to observe localized structures exactly as predicted by the continuous limit model.
+More concretely, we have found that a discrete model consisting of $N\approx 10$ micro-mirrors with size $a\approx 4l_{\mathrm{c}}$ is enough to observe localized structures exactly as predicted by the continuous limit model.
 Periodic patterns may require a larger number of micro-mirrors depending on their periodicity, but in any case they should still be well captured with a reasonable number of these (say $N<100$).
-We hope that our work be useful in the experimental search of dissipative structures in optomechanical devices.

-\textbf{Acknowledgements.} We thank Giuseppe Patera and Chiara Molinelli for useful discussions in the initial brainstorming phase.
-We gratefully acknowledge continued financial support from Spanish Government through projects FIS2011-26960 and FIS2014-60715-P. C.N.-B. acknowledges support from the from the ERC OPTOMECH and the Alexander von Humboldt foundation through its fellowship for postdoctoral researchers.
+In the second part of the paper we have also connected our model with the discrete optomechanical arrays model recently put forward in~\cite{Ludwig2013}.
+The connection appears through the discretized version in~\cite{Ludwig2013} meaning that our OM cavity model (with micro-structured mirror) is equivalent to an OM array when the diffraction length is larger that the individual micro-mirror size.
+Hence, implementing pattern formation in an microsructured OM-cavity is a way of implementing OM arrays and, with more generality, pattern formation is a robust implementation of continuum optomechanics.
+We hope that our work be useful in the experimental search of dissipative structures in OM devices.